thomasxbanks/dump-test/README.md

 ## Set-up
 1. Install the [ACF to REST API](http://github.com/airesvsg/acf-to-rest-api) plugin to WordPress
 1. Expose any custom post types to the API - `show_in_rest => true`
-    a.
-Example is given below, or consult the [documentation](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-rest-api-support-for-custom-content-types/#registering-a-custom-post-type-with-rest-api-support)
+    - An example is given [below](#exposing-custom-post-types), or consult the [documentation](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-rest-api-support-for-custom-content-types/#registering-a-custom-post-type-with-rest-api-support)
 1. Enable the __Gravity Forms__ API access (see screenshot below)
 1. Point your build at the right WordPress site - `const URI = 'http://yoursite.com'`
 1. `npm start` to fire up the ExpressJS server